olaniyanp11/alx-low_level_programming/0x0C-more_malloc_free/README.md

-#starting the second malloc tasks./n
+#starting the second malloc tasks.
 so help me
 #added a readme file